tencent cloud

 5. After the adjustment, you can click Preview to view the watermark effect.

-6. After the editing, click Confirm to save the watermark template.
+6. When you are finished, click Confirm to save the watermark template.

 7. Select the watermark template you want to enable, and click